 Scrum is such a popular agile framework that scrum and agile are often misunderstood to be the same thing.
 But there are other frameworks, like kanban, which is a popular alternative.
-Some companies even choose to follow a hybrid model of scrum and kanban, which has acquired the name of ‘Scrumban’ or Kanplan, which is Kanban with a backlog.
+Some companies even choose to follow a hybrid model of scrum and kanban, which has acquired the name of "Scrumban" or "Kanplan," which is Kanban with a backlog.

 Both scrum and kanban use visual methods such as the scrum board or kanban board to track the progress of work.
-Both emphasize efficiency and splitting complex tasks into smaller chunks of manageable work, but their approaches towards that goal is different.
+Both emphasize efficiency and splitting complex tasks into smaller chunks of manageable work, but their approaches towards that goal are different.

 Scrum focuses on smaller, fixed-length iterations.
 Once the time period for a sprint is finalized, the stories or product backlog entries that can be implemented during this sprint cycle are then determined.
 In kanban, however, the number of tasks or the work in progress (WIP limit) to be implemented in the current cycle is fixed at first.
-The time taken to implement these features is then calculated backwards.
+The time taken to implement these features is then calculated backward.

 Kanban is not as structured as scrum.
 Other than the WIP limit, it is fairly open to interpretation.
 Scrum, however, has several categorical concepts enforced as part of its implementation such as sprint review, retrospective, daily scrum, etc. It also insists on cross-functionality, which is the ability of a scrum team to not depend on external members to achieve their goals.
 Putting together a cross-functional team is not straightforward.
 In that sense, kanban is easier to adapt whereas scrum can be considered as a fundamental shift in the thought process and functioning of a development team.